zepfietje/laravel-stubs/README.md

 Most notably:

 - Type declarations are used instead of DocBlocks.
+- Controllers don't extend a base controller.
 - Migrations don't have a `down` method.
+- Model attributes aren't guarded.
 - Form requests don't have an `authorize` method.
-- Controllers don't extend a base controller.

 ## Installation